 We have been able to involve many people representing a variety of expertise areas in our module development process through the advisory committee, expert review, pilot test, and incorporating student projects into undergraduate environmental education courses.
 These connections have provided opportunities to introduce PINEMAP research and to build relationships that will help us distribute and train educators to use the final module.

 We have built a strong relationship with the University of Florida Center for Precollegiate Education and Training.
 This relationship has allowed us to test activities and evaluation tools, to present about climate change and forest topics, and to co-produce the Climate Change Symposium.

+Things to remember to add next time:

+Offer spring 2015 grad course?

+Publications on formative evaluation?
+On systems thinking?
+On hope?
+On grad course?
+Hall’s thesis?

+Results of training workshops from fall 2014

 Training